project-samples/go-sql-import/README.md

 - In this sample, we use Batch Inserts.
 We still have a very good performance.
 #### Error Handling and Logging:
 - Implement robust error handling and logging.
 Track failed records to reprocess or fix them later.

-### Advantages of This Approach
-- <b>Efficiency</b>: Streaming and batching minimize memory usage and reduce database transaction overhead.
-- <b>Scalability</b>: Parallel processing allows you to scale the import process across multiple cores.
-- <b>Flexibility</b>: This approach can handle large datasets and can be adapted for other file formats or databases.
-### Disadvantages
-- <b>Simple</b>: Do not handle retries or parallel processing.
-- <b>Transaction Size</b>: Large batches can still strain the database if not managed properly.

 ### Conclusion
 By carefully handling file I/O, database interactions, and error management, you can ensure high performance when importing large datasets into SQL.